valderpan/websit/content/authors/admin/_index.md

 Hello,I am Haoran Pan,a bioinformatics engineer and a growing data scientist.
 My Life motto is: to create, to experience.

-Pan Haoran is a professor of artificial intelligence at the Stanford AI Lab.
+Pan Haoran is a professor of artificial intelligence at the FAFU-CGB.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.